NarimanNiknejad/Physics-informed-Data-driven-Control/README.md

 1. MOSEK requires a license to use.
 You can request a free academic license, a trial license, or purchase a commercial license.

-2. To request an academic license or a trial license, visit the MOSEK License Request page: [MOSEK License Request](https://www.mosek.com/license/).
+2. To request an academic license or a trial license, visit the MOSEK License Request page.

 3. Follow the steps on the license request page to obtain your license file.
 This file will be used to activate MOSEK on your machine.